Pedro “Joe” Greer, Jr., MD

 Associate Dean for Assessment and Evaluation

-Dr. Jamie Fairclough joined the Roseman College of Medicine in July 2020 as Professor and Associate Dean for Assessment and Evaluation.
-Before joining Roseman, Dr. Fairclough served as an assistant professor and program evaluator in the Herbert Wertheim College of Medicine (HWCOM) at Florida International University.
-At HWCOM, she was responsible for implementing protocols and procedures to measure and assess the performance of wide-ranging health and social intervention efforts implemented by the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).
-Prior to joining HWCOM, she held a faculty appointment in the College of Medicine at Florida State University, and she served as assistant dean, CE administrator, and director of community health programs in the Gregory School of Pharmacy at Palm Beach Atlantic University (Lloyd L. Gregory School of Pharmacy), where she oversaw assessment, evaluation, and accreditation activities and acted as the continuing pharmacy education program administrator.
-As a consultant, she served as chief evaluator on a multimillion-dollar institutional grant that was awarded by the U.S. Department of Education (Minority Science and Engineering Improvement Program, and she held a level II government operations consultant position in the Florida Department of Health – Bureau of Epidemiology, where she served as the Pregnancy Risk Assessment Monitoring System (PRAMS) Surveillance Coordinator for the State of Florida.
+Dr. Fairclough joined the Roseman College of Medicine in July 2020 as Associate Dean for Assessment and Evaluation.
+Before joining Roseman, Dr. Fairclough served as Assistant Professor and Program Evaluator for the Herbert Wertheim College of Medicine (HWCOM) at Florida International University in Miami, FL.
+At HWCOM, she was responsible for implementing protocols to measure and assess the performance of wide-ranging health and social intervention efforts implemented by the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP).
+Prior to joining HWCOM, she held a faculty appointment at Florida State University (College of Medicine) and served as Assistant Dean for Assessment at the Palm Beach Atlantic University (Lloyd L. Gregory School of Pharmacy), where she oversaw assessment, evaluation, and accreditation activities and acted as the continuing pharmacy education program administrator.
+As a consultant, Dr. Fairclough served as an external evaluator on a multimillion-dollar grant from the U.S. Department of Education (USDE) Minority Science and Engineering Improvement Program, and she held a level II government operations consultant position in the Florida Department of Health – Bureau of Epidemiology, where she served as the Pregnancy Risk Assessment Monitoring System (PRAMS) Surveillance Coordinator for the State of Florida.

 Marin Gillis, PhD, LPh